imroyroyyy/2023/venom_main.md

 "No." Vivi shakes her head.
 Then, softly, "Trust me."

-Vivi turns away after that, and slinks out of the room quietly.
+Vivi turns away after that, and slinks out of the room quietly, leaving Haseul standing awkwardly at the door.

-Junguen relaxes her grip on Hyunjin, who slumps against Jungeun before finding her legs.
+Jungeun relaxes her grip on Hyunjin, who slumps against Jungeun before finding her legs.
 "I need to clear her bunk.
 She needs," Hyunjin shrugs.
 "Her family should be sent something at least."

 Jungeun nods.
 It's not her place.
 She hadn't known the two of them for long, but Heejin and Hyunjin had...orbited each other.

+"Jungeun, walk with me."
+Haseul calls, beckoning her over.

+Jungeun glances back at Jinsol, wondering it it's safe to leave her, but Haseul was captain, so she nods and follows.
+They're both silent on the quick walk to Admin.

-Jinsol speaks up when it's just the two of them left.
+Haseul speaks up when it's just the two of them.
 “We use rivets in the rear of the ship to prevent bolts from coming loose in the engine.”
-Her eyes shift uneasily over to Sooyoung's helmet, forgotten on the table, before she remembers she’s talking to Jungeun.
+Her eyes shift uneasily to the doorway.
 “Anyway, I’m sure it could have been knocking around in someone’s pocket.”
+She looks at Jungeun meaningfully.
+"I need you to keep an eye out.
+Can I count on you?"

+Jungeun nods, swallowing.
+"You can count on me."

 ---

 The atmosphere of the ship changes.
 Of course it does.
-This was supposed to be a straighforward supply mission
+This was supposed to be a straightforward supply mission

-- [ ] Jungeun becoming more paraniod, having suspicious run-ins with everyone on the ship
+- [ ] Jungeun becoming more paranoid, having suspicious run-ins with everyone on the ship

 //FIXME what secrets do each of them have that lead them to be so suspicious?